 The Granite Breakdown recovery team rescue stranded Northern Ireland motorists regularly, and one of the most common reasons is tyre issues.

 Issues with your tyres can lead to dangerous blowouts while driving.

 But by being proactive, you can mitigate most of the risks by checking your tyre pressure regularly; at least every three weeks and before any long journeys.

 Keep an eye on uneven wear on your tyres and check for damage.

 Check tyre tread depth too; Northern Ireland law states that there “must be at least the legal minimum 1.6 mm of tread and preferably more than 2 mm.”

 And don’t forget the rubber on your windscreen wipers either; faulty wipers can lead to a build-up of grit and dirt and obscure your field of vision.

 Before you set off to a destination, make sure you are okay and have everything you need.
 Are you fit to drive?
 Do you feel well today?
 Take into account your eyesight, medication, alcohol and tiredness.
 If you feel unwell avoid the journey until you are feeling better to avoid any accidents.

-Get your Granite Breakdown membership today for just £30 per year.
+Get your Granite Breakdown membership today.

 Full terms, conditions and exclusions are available in our downloadable PDF.